ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

-# ScanBus-BR - Modbus Master Simulator, TCP Client and RTU Sniffer
+# ScanBus-BR - Modbus Simulator and RTU Sniffer

 ### **Free Modbus Toolkit for Windows and Linux**